mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/major-version-upgrade/migration-for-metallb/index.md

 Follow these steps to resolve a failed migration:

-1. Retrieve the metallb-overrrides config map using the following command:
+1. Retrieve the metallb-overrrides configMap using the following command:

     ``` bash
     kubectl edit configmap metallb-overrides -n kommander